 - And an India, that elected a leader who supervised a massacre is now jailing, prosecuting or simply sacrificing India’s poor and Muslim communities to this Virus.

 To discuss India, I’m joined by Jamun Ka Ped: made up of Meher Manda and Mayukh.
 We look back on the fascist riots that scarred Delhi this winter, the brutality of the BJP towards Muslims, and potential ways forward after Covid-19 through protests or dissent.
-This is a two part interview, part 2 will be published shortly.

 (This comic refers to the Delhi Riots, a series of paramilitary actions against Muslims in Delhi that were endorsed by the Modi’s BJP, Partisan Media and Far-right Hindu Fascists.
 A good comparison would be the Pogroms against Jews or the Hamidian Massacers against Armenians – blood in the water to bring out the fascists and encourage hatred, a precursor to genocide. )

 Asia Art Tours: For those unfamiliar, could you introduce yourselves as well as your project: Jamun Ka Ped?
 What other protest art or comics had influenced you prior to starting this project?

 Meher: I’m moved by how words and images have taken centre stage in the recent political movement.
 I’m moved by the poetry of Amir Aziz, Hussain Haidry, and Varun Grover, by the photography of Masrat Zahra and Mehar Bandazz, by the rallying cries that have been sprayed on bricked walls, painted on protest posters, and embodied in the people’s movements.
 Everyone, from the writers and artists of Kashmir, the students of Jamia Milia and Aligarh Muslims University, the women of Shaheen Bagh, and the journalists who’ve painlessly covered the movement is an inspiration.